Skip to content

 Solution:

-1. You need to install the FP16 version of the T5 text encoder instead of the FP8 version
+3. If the error persists, install the FP16 version of the T5 text encoder instead of the FP8 version

 Problem: Red error text mentioning missing models or “Model not found”